The Powerful Lure of the Soft Fascism Within

 Hardeep Matharu with a personal account from the psychological frontline of the culture wars exploring the inner appeal of hate, division and xenophobia

-For many of us, this year has been weighed down, struggling with a heaviness it hasn’t been easy to shake off.
-Following on from four destabilising years, the pandemic has represented a different level of disorientation.
+For many, this year has been weighed down, struggling with a heaviness it hasn’t been easy to shake off.
+Following four destabilising years, the pandemic has brought a different level of disorientation.
 The ground beneath us has shifted, out of our control.

-A line in a book I read recently struck me.
-I sat down with Jason Stanley’s How Fascism Works after the US Election.
+A line in a book I read recently, Jason Stanley’s How Fascism Works, struck me.
 With Donald Trump on his way out, I wanted to understand the workings of an ‘us and them’ politics and what the rise once more of these hollow strongmen says about our societies.

 “Fascism is not a new threat, but rather a permanent temptation.”

 In these words was a reminder that the darkness of division is not a force to be found outside of ourselves, but its potential to flourish within.
 The question wasn’t ‘what makes Trump act like this?’ or ‘why do people support him?’ – but rather ‘why do I not?’ and ‘could I?’

 Writing in 1945, George Orwell articulated brilliantly this uncomfortable truth.
 “What vitiates nearly all that is written about anti-Semitism is the assumption in the writer’s mind that he himself is immune to it,” he observed.
 “The starting point for any investigation of anti-Semitism should not be ‘why does this obviously irrational belief appeal to other people?’, but ‘why does anti-Semitism appeal to me?
 What is there about it that I feel to be true?’
 If one asks this question one at least discovers one’s own rationalisations, and it may be possible to find out what lies beneath them.”